Can the growing Internet of Things support business strategy?

 The report finds that the vast implementation of mobile technology solutions – a cornerstone of the IoT – and increased use of social media has transformed the expectations of consumers and the general public at-large.

-Twin that with the decreased costs at the enterprise level on items such as sensors and data processors, and a potent mixture that’s driving organisations to work the IoT into their wider strategies is presented.
+Twin that with the decreased costs at the enterprise level on items such as sensors and data processors, and a potent mixture that’s driving organizations to work the IoT into their wider strategies is presented.

 “Within the past year, we’ve seen a number of new entrants starting to use IoT as a roadmap to improve their customers’ experiences, accelerate growth and create new business models that are driving societal innovation,” explained vice president IoT Connected Solutions at Verizon Mark Bartolomeo.